Admissions Requirements: BSN Program

-If you do not have a GED or High school diploma you can start the enrollment process today!
+If you do not have a GED or High School diploma you can start the enrollment process today!
 Through our Ability-to-Benefit program, you will have the opportunity to obtain your High School diploma while earning your postsecondary credentials.
 Details of the Ability-to-Benefit program include:

 Ability-to-Benefit is a program federally governed by the Department of Education.
 It refers to students who have sufficient competency to benefit from post-secondary education but do not have a high school diploma or a certificate of high school equivalency.

 1 The Bachelor of Science in Nursing (BSN) degree program at Arizona College of Nursing is accredited by the Commission on Collegiate Nursing Education (https://www.aacnnursing.org/CCNE).

 2 All Arizona College of Nursing and Arizona College campuses are institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES), a U.S. Department of Education-recognized national accrediting agency.